 Today was a sad day for an increasingly violent America.
 I don’t know much about Charlie Kirk because I never listened to him.
-All I know is what I heard about him, which ranged from his being a good faith-based conservative to a man covering his hatred and bigotry with faith.
-I am agnostic on the matter (though not on matters of faith, just on what Kirk was).
+All I know is what I heard about him, which ranged from his being a good, faith-based conservative to a man covering his hatred and bigotry with faith.
+I am agnostic on the matter (not on matters of faith, just on Kirk because I never heard him).

 What I do know is that Kirk’s assassination in the middle of a public speech was a dark day for America.
 I debated whether I should include the intensely graphic video of the moment the man was slaughtered (because that is what it looks like—slaughter), but I decided to include it with a warning because it takes violence as a way of communicating our disagreements out of the abstract and places it right in front of us.
 We’ve spent a lot of time in America talking about it in the abstract.